Everything PR News

 Everything-PR · Industry Map

-Financial PR is the specialty where communications strategy meets capital markets.
+Financial services PR is the specialty where communications strategy meets capital markets.
 The bench is narrower than general corporate PR.
 The same names appear on the deal sheets behind most of the year's largest transactions — M&A, IPOs, activist defense, restructurings, financial services launches, fintech crises, the situations where the company's value is being decided in public.

 01 · The Category

-What financial PR firms actually do
+What financial services PR firms actually do

 • Earnings communications.
 Quarterly results disclosure, prepared remarks, Q&A preparation, sell-side analyst briefings, post-earnings investor and media follow-up.